astroai/starnet/README.md

 This is a list of Jupyter notebooks associated with StarNet to apply on SDSS APOGEE data.

-They have been tested with python-2.7, some dependencies are not python-3 ready yet.
+They have been tested with python-2.7 and python-3.5

 Required packages:
 - numpy